SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ClassesAndStructures.rst

 Overriding Instance Methods
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-A subclass can provide its own custom implementation of instance methods
+A subclass can provide its own custom implementation of an instance method
 that it would otherwise inherit from a superclass.
-This is known as :newTerm:`overriding` the methods.
+This is known as :newTerm:`overriding` the method.

+If you define a subclass method that overrides a superclass method,
+you must prefix the overriding method definition with the ``@override`` attribute.
+This makes it clear that you intended to provide an override,
+and did not just accidentally provide a method with
+the same name, parameter types and return type by mistake.
+(Accidentally overriding a method can cause unexpected behavior,
+and method overriding without the ``@override`` attribute is
+diagnosed as an error when your code is compiled.)

+..
+QUESTION: have I introduced the concept of "attributes" by this point?
+   If not, when / where should I do so?

 For example:

 .. testcode:: inheritance